Solar Batteries for Home: A Comprehensive Guide

 • Appliances you use regularly in your home

-• Length of time electricity is actively in use each day
+• How much electricity you use each day

 • The readings on your average utility bills